-5.11 Estimation Filter Operation
+5.7 Estimation Filter Operation

-The 3DM-CV5-25 combines the information from the IMU sensors to calculate an Attitude and Heading Reference System (AHRS) solution that incorporates the strengths of the individual sensors while minimizing their weaknesses.
+The 3DM-GX5-15 combines the information from the IMU sensors to calculate an orientation solution that incorporates the strengths of the individual while minimizing their weaknesses.

-The 3DM-CV5-25 runs an Auto-Adaptive Extended Kalman Filter asutilizing a full-state dynamics model.
+The 3DM-GX5-15 runs an Auto-Adaptive Extended Kalman Filter as a full-state dynamics model.
 The state propagation utilizes Newton's and Euler's equations of motion with the acceleration and angular rate treated as control inputs.

-The Kalman filter estimates the full state of attitude for a total of 16 states: 4 attitude (quaternion), 3 gyro bias, 3 magnetometer bias, and 6 magnetometer scale-factor states.
+The Kalman filter estimates the full state of attitude for a total of 16 states: 4 attitude (quaternion), 3 accel bias, 3 gyro bias, 3 accel scale factor, and 3 gyro scale factor states.
 The gyro bias states are estimated to compensate for the time-varying biases inherent in MEMS gyros, which are the largest error sources for these devices.
-The magnetometer bias and scale-factor states are estimated to compensate for magnetic field distortions (hard- and soft-iron errors).
-Note that only distortions that are fixed with respect to the sensor body coordinate frame of reference can be tracked.
-Tracking these errors automatically enhances the overall accuracy of the sensor and makes it easier to deploy.